 Used the right way, Python is slightly slower than compiled code.

 Is popularity quantifiable?
-One indicator are the google trends. for “fortran” and “numpy”.
-Fortran is indeed slowly decreasing, and has fallen behind NumPy in 2015.
+One indicator is google trends. for “fortran” and “numpy”.
+Fortran is indeed slowly decreasing, and has fallen behind NumPy since 2015.
 Take this figure with a grain of salt however, as more recorded interest in NumPy is biased by the heavy reliance of young programmers and Python developers in general on web resources.

 Ok, whatever, the new kids like Python more than Fortran.
 This is also driven by many non-scientific applications, notably web-based.
 In our field, this is not what guides our decisions.
 What does however, is the relationship to HPC.

 The competition between software approaches to High Performance Computing has never been as fierce as today.
 One specific challenge arises from the environment of HPC, which is very specific and not what general software advances optimize for.
 As an example, container technology (think Docker) has become ubiquitous in many programming setups, but is still largely inadequate in an HPC context.
 This is also true for languages, such as Rust which has a large following in the C / C++ community but continues to have an insufficient library ecosystem for HPC.

 HPC software today relies on a vast range of approaches, including traditional monolithic compiled codes (mostly in Fortran and C++), code generation approaches (a.k.a.
 DSLs), and hybrid interpreted / compiled approaches.
 The latter category now counts some serious challengers, such as PyFR or FEniCS, which have been shown to scale to several hundred to tens of thousands of CPUs and even GPUs.

 However to the authors’ knowledge none of the challengers, including the Python/HPC attempts, has built a sufficient community and maturity to get an edge in the global HPC scene.
 So for the moment, it is probably safer to bet on both: